-- The java class containing the function method must be defined public. - The function method must be public and static. - Number of input arguments and types must match the function metadata defined in Section 5.1, "UDF Definition". - Any exception can be thrown, but Teild will rethrow the exception as a FunctionException.
+- The function method must be public and static. - Number of input arguments and types must match the function metadata defined in Section 5.1, "UDF Definition". - Any exception can be thrown, but Teild will rethrow the exception as a FunctionException.

 You may optionally add an additional org.teiid.CommandContext argument as the first parameter.
-The CommandContext interface provides access to information about the current command, such as the executing user, Subject, the vdb, the session id, etc. This CommandContext parameter does not need to be delared in the function metadata.
+The CommandContext interface provides access to information about the current command, such as the executing user, Subject, the vdb, the session id, etc. This CommandContext parameter should not be delared in the function metadata.